photoprism/photoprism-docs/docs/getting-started/updates.md

 docker compose up -d
 ```

+*Note that our guides now use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose` to start and stop your instance.*

 Pulling a new version can take several minutes, depending on your internet connection speed.

 Advanced users can add this to a `Makefile` so that they only have to type a single